KLM Flight 867: Recovery and aftermath

-After descending more than 14,000 ft (4250 m), the crew restarted the engines and safely landed the plane.
+After descending more than 14,000 ft, the crew was able to restart two of the four engines and safely landed the plane.
 In this case, the ash caused more than US$80 million in damage to the aircraft, requiring all four engines to be replaced, but there were no human deaths and no one was injured.
 A shipment of 25 African birds, two genets, and 25 tortoises aboard the plane was diverted to an Anchorage warehouse, where eight birds and three tortoises died before the mislabeled shipment was discovered.

 The aircraft, PH-BFC, remained in service with KLM until its retirement from the fleet on 14 March 2018.
 From 1995 to 2012, it was part of the "KLM Asia" fleet.